 The meals on Singapore Airlines are some of the best that I have experienced in the skies.
 I have reviewed this First Class food separately.

 Wi-Fi was available on SQ’s A380 and was of reasonable speed.
-SQ offers 100 MB and 30 MB of complimentary data to First and Business Class passengers, respectively.
+SQ offers 100 MB and 30 MB of complimentary data to First and Business Class passengers.
 Once your data had been used, you have to pay, and unfortunately, the rates were expensive.

 Female flight attendants wear signature sarong kebaya, and both male and female crew are some of the best in the industry.
-They addressed every customer by name and did all they could to make your flight as enjoyable as possible.
+They addressed every customer by name and did all they could to make your flight enjoyable.

 Singapore Airlines does not feature a bar on its flagship plane, but you can order snacks from the menu at any time during the flight.

 The First Class cabin on Lufthansa offers a spacious cabin, timeless design, and muted colors.
 It has a unique sense of spaciousness largely because they have removed the overhead bins within the cabin.